doncandela/mgah/mgah.md

 - [**MPI**](https://en.wikipedia.org/wiki/Message_Passing_Interface) allows multiple instances of Python to operate in parallel and communicate with each other, in the cores of a single computer or a cluster of connected computers.
 Code written to parallelize using MPI can utilize all the cores of a desktop computer and also scale to a larger number of cores in an HPC computer cluster.

-- A **GPU** installed in a single computer can carry out highly parallel computations, so it offers an alternative to "MPI on a cluster of computers"" for parallelizing code - but the degree of parallel operation is limited by the model of GPU that is available (unless multiple GPUs and/or GPUs on multiple MPI-connected computers are used, things not discussed in this document).
+- A **GPU** installed in a single computer can carry out highly parallel computations, so it offers an alternative to "MPI on a cluster of computers" for parallelizing code - but the degree of parallel operation is limited by the model of GPU that is available (unless multiple GPUs and/or GPUs on multiple MPI-connected computers are used, things not discussed in this document).

 - [**Apptainer**](https://apptainer.org/) is a **container** system that allows user code and most of its dependencies (OS version, packages like NumPy) to be packaged together into a single large "image" file, which should then be usable  without modification or detailed environment configuration on many different computer systems from a Linux PC to a large cluster.